reserve-protocol/protocol/docs/deployment.md

 - `1-tmp-assets-collateral.json`
 - `1-RTKN-tmp-deployments.json`

 End state: All three files contain populated JSON objects.
-There should not be any empty string entries.
+There should not be any empty string entries in any of the files.
+All 3 files should exist.

 ### Verify